Ryan Suter: International play

 Suter has represented the United States in eleven tournaments, and has won three gold medals.

 On January 1, 2010, Suter was named to the United States' roster for the 2010 Winter Olympics.
 He was one of the team's alternate captains.

 In 2016, he was also selected to represent the United States at the 2016 World Cup of Hockey alongside Wild teammate, Zach Parise.

 On April 19, 2019, Suter returned to the International stage for the first time in three years as he accepted an invitation to represent Team USA at the 2019 IIHF World Championship, held in Bratislava and Kosice, Slovakia.

 In 2020, Suter was introduced into the IIHF All-Time USA Team.

 Personal life

 Suter resides in Madison, Wisconsin, during the NHL off-season.
 He is married to Becky Suter (née Palmer), who is from Bloomington, Minnesota.
 Ryan and Becky have four children together.
-His uncle is Gary Suter.
-Ryan's father, Bob Suter, member of the Miracle on Ice U.S. hockey team in the 1980 Winter Olympics, died September 9, 2014.